henrybkr/renumit/README.md

 * Run basic api call tests to confirm api is reachable
 * Collect and make use of data found via original filename and video container MediaInfo
 * Opportunity for a debug preview of renames before attempting to move anything and display some additional process information
-* Cleans up after itself after renaming
+* Folder clean up functionality for after the sorting process
+* Remove certain covers and titles from mkv files
+* Highlights 'problem' files (non mkv/mp4 files) before confirming whether to sort them.
+* Support for retaining audio (for now only sorts into a 'Soundtrack' directory.

 ## Changelog
 <a href="changelog.md">Click here for changelog</a>

 ## Features in Progress
+* Further TMDB integration testing.
+Need better handling when title and year aren't matched (searching by title only and suggesting match to user?)
 * Debug option in the config file to confirm actions and output additional information to the user
 * Offer configurable naming formats for the output filenames
 * Remove unwanted keywords from files that are not directly renamed
-* Configurable option to delete/recycle unwanted filetypes or specific filenames
+* Configurable option to delete/recycle unwanted filetypes - needs improvement
-* Folder clean up functionality for after the sorting process

 ## Features to Implement
 * Greater communication and involvement of the duplication utility script - currently operating mostly separately
 * Produce a full list of required python libraries for this application
 * History logs for each time the tool completes a rename with potential undo feature
 * API interaction for TheTVDB and OMDb as alternatives to TMDb
-* Configurable option to remove specific metadata from (for now just) MKV file formats such as track names
 * Read and sort television series
 * Capability of comparing potential user duplicates and automatically decide which one to keep